 Norman Mailer

 Norman Mailer was born in 1923 in Long Branch, New Jersey, and grew up in Brooklyn, New York.
-In 1955, he was one of the co-founders of The Village Voice.
+In 1955, he was one of the co-founders of the Village Voice.
 He is the author of more than thirty books, including The Naked and the Dead; The Armies of the Night, for which he won a National Book Award and the Pulitzer Prize; The Executioner’s Song, for which he won his second Pulitzer Prize; Harlot’s Ghost; Oswald’s Tale; The Gospel According to the Son, The Castle and the Forest and On God.
 He died in 2007.

 Read More Arrow Icon Arrow icon